-The outlook for localized CD is very good if the affected lymph node(s) can be removed with surgery.
-But sometimes the surgeon cannot safely remove all the disease.
-This doesn't necessarily mean it will come back.
+The outlook for localized CD is very good if the affected lymph node(s) can be removed with surgery (or treated with radiation).
+But sometimes not all of the disease can be removed or treated safely.
+This doesn’t necessarily mean it will continue to grow and get worse.
 Even partial removal may help, and the disease may not grow back.

 Last Medical Review: 07/07/2014